havelhakimi/LHA-HTC/README.md

 `python train_lha.py --name='ckp_bert' --batch 10 --data='wos' --graph 0` </br> </br>
 Some Important arguments: </br>
-- `--name` The name of directory in which your model will be saved.
-For e.g. the above model will be saved in `./LHA-HTC/data/wos/ckp_bert`
-- `--data` The name of directory which contains your data and related files
-- `--graph` whether to use structure encoder

 ## Test
 To run the trained model on test set run the script `test_lha.py` </br>